 Assembling Your Post-Holiday Breakfast

-When putting together a nourishing post-holiday breakfast, after a night where you maybe consumed a bit too much sugar, there are a few things to keep in mind, and the first thing is balance.
+When putting together a nourishing post-holiday breakfast, after a night where you maybe consumed a bit too much sugar, there are a few things to keep in mind.

 Here’s what you need to know.